arekbee/git_aliases/README.md

 # GIT Config

-To use git aliases you need to add these lines into .gitconfig file To configure .gitconfig file you need to run this command:
+To use git aliases you need to change .gitconfig file.

+To configure .gitconfig file you need to run this command:
 ```bash
     git config --global --edit